thetarnav/solid-devtools/README.md

 To change the way you write, debug and understand your SolidJS applications and reactivity within.

+And also to experiment with ways of visualizing and interacting with Solid's reactivity graph.

 ## Main Devtools package

 ###### `solid-devtools`